-A piece I wrote about the character John Proctor from the book The Crucible for my English class.
+A piece I wrote about being a parent, based on the character Atticus from the book To Kill A Mockingbird for English class.

 English 10 CP

 December 17, 2010

 It’s never easy for someone to be a parent, specific a single parent.
 They are faced with many issues that they must deal with on their own.
 They must provide an education for their children , instill morales in them, teach them about the world, make most of their decisions for them when they’re still young, ultimately they must care for their children and make sure they’re happy and have the best possibly lives.
 Every parent hopes for nothing but the best for their kids.
 However, doing all that isn’t as easy as it may seem, and especially not when one has to do it alone.
 In the novel, To Kill A Mockingbird, Atticus, the father of the narrator Scout, and Jem, is a single parent and do everything expected of a parent while also dealing with many personal life issues.